OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 For downstream analysis on the protein ID level in KNIME, it is again necessary to convert the idXML-file-format result generated from **FidoAdapter** into a KNIME table.

-- We use the **MzTabExporter** to convert the inference results from **FidoAdapter** to a human-readable, tab-separated mzTab file. mzTab contains multiple sections, that are all exported by default, if applicable.
-This file, with its different sections, can again be read by the **MzTabReader** that produces one output in KNIME table format (triangle ports) for each section.
+- We use the **MzTabExporter** to convert the inference results from **FidoAdapter** to a human readable, tab-separated mzTab file. mzTab contains multiple sections, that are all exported by default, if applicable.
+This file, with its different sections can again be read by the **MzTabReader** that produces one output in KNIME table format (triangle ports) for each section.
 Some ports might be empty if a section did not exist.
 Of course, we continue by connecting the downstream nodes with the protein section output (second port).
 - Since the protein section contains single proteins as well as protein groups, we filter them for single proteins with the standard **Row Filter**.

 #### ROC curve of protein ID

 ROC Curves (Receiver Operating Characteristic curves) are graphical plots that visualize sensitivity (true-positive rate) against fall-out (false positive rate).
-They are often used to judge the quality of a discrimination method e.g., peptide or protein identification engines.
+They are often used to judge the quality of a discrimination method like e.g., peptide or protein identification engines.
 ROC Curve already provides the functionality of drawing ROC curves for binary classification problems.
 When configuring this node, select the `opt_global_target_decoy` column as the class (i.e. target outcome) column.
-We want to find out, how well our inferred protein probability discriminates between them, therefore add `best_search_engine_score[1]` (the inference engine score is treated like a peptide search engine score) to the list of *”Columns containing positive class probabilities”*.
+We want to find out, how good our inferred protein probability discriminates between them, therefore add `best_search_engine_score[1]` (the inference engine score is treated like a peptide search engine score) to the list of *”Columns containing positive class probabilities”*.
 View the plot by right-clicking and selecting **View: ROC Curves**.
 A perfect classifier has an area under the curve (AUC) of 1.0 and its curve touches the upper left of the plot.
-However, in protein or peptide identification, the ground truth (i.e., which target identifications are true, and which are false) is usually not known.
-Instead, so-called pseudoROC Curves are regularly used to plot the number of target proteins against the false discovery rate (FDR) or its protein-centric counterpart, the q-value.
+However, in protein or peptide identification, the ground-truth (i.e., which target identifications are true, which are false) is usually not known.
+Instead, so called pseudoROC Curves are regularly used to plot the number of target proteins against the false discovery rate (FDR) or its protein-centric counterpart, the q-value.
 The FDR is approximated by using the target-decoy estimate in order to distinguish true IDs from false IDs by separating target IDs from decoy IDs.